naaa760/local-business-finder-app/README.md

    - Allow location access or search for a specific area
    - Use the category filters to narrow down results
-   - Adjust distance and rating filters as needed
+   - Adjust the distance and rating filters as needed
    - Click on map markers or list items to view details

 2. **Business Details**